n-kosarim/mm_hse_2023_red/workshops/seminar_3_new.md

 ### Suggested problem sets
 Each student should take a unique problem.
-1. Any protein molecule of the month that has at least one homolog ([https://pdb101.rcsb.org/motm/motm-by-date](https://pdb101.rcsb.org/motm/motm-by-date)).
+1. Any molecule of the month that has at least one homolog ([https://pdb101.rcsb.org/motm/motm-by-date](https://pdb101.rcsb.org/motm/motm-by-date)).
 2. Any protein structure that has at least one homolog.

 ### Troubleshooting